rnagarajan1/MSDSCaseStudy/README.md

 author: "Rangaswamy Nagarajan" <br />
 date: "June 30, 2017"<br />

-This is a Case Study created for MSDS 6306 course based on Beers.csv and Breweries.csv provided.
+This is a Case Study created for MSDS 6306 course based on Beers.csv and Breweries.csv data provided.

 #Data Set Info <br />